 Note that these courses must be taken in order.
 Each course in a sequence is a prerequisite for the next course in that sequence.
 Physics 135-x credit is also acceptable as a prerequisite for subsequent quarters of 130-x.

 The Physics major and minor are open to all undergraduates at Northwestern, with a range of concentrations to choose from.
 The major is designed to help students acquire a broad background in physics and related fields (for more information on why a Physics & Astronomy major may be the choice for you, please see this page).

 Many of our students have taken physics before coming to Northwestern, but it is not necessary to have had a physics class before beginning the major.
-In the first year, most students take a year long series of introductory physics: Physics 135-1, 2, 3.
-Qualified students may take Physics for ISP with the consent of the department.
+In the first year, most students take a year-long series of introductory physics: Physics 140-1, 2, 3, or equivalent.

 Students with AP scores of "5" will be awarded credit as follows:

-For more information please contact Dr. Deborah Brown, Director of Placement: firstname.lastname@example.org.
+For more information about physics test credits and placement, please contact Dr. Deborah Brown, Director of Placement: firstname.lastname@example.org

 Please contact the Director of Undergraduate Studies.